 This clause is informative.

 This document describes an abstract package model (§8) and a physical package model (§9) for the use of XML, Unicode, ZIP, and other available technologies and specifications to organize the content and resources of a document within a package.
 The package structure is intended to support the organization of constituent resources for various applications and categories of content.
+An example package is shown in Annex H.

 In addition, this document defines common services that can be included in a package, such as Core Properties and Digital Signatures.